Kitchen Garden Vinery project

 The Kitchen Garden at Kingston Lacy was considered a highlight of the garden by former owners Walter and Henrietta Bankes and was in its zenith in the late 19th and early 20th century.
 Here the family showcased the latest in garden technology in the extensive heated glasshouses where they grew the best fruits, vegetables, salads and herbs alongside exotic flowers to decorate the house.
 So renowned was the Kitchen Garden that Queen Victoria sent her gardeners to Kingston Lacy to learn their craft.

-Despite the loss of the original Vinery glasshouse, the historic vines still remain, and these will be regrown in the new building and repairs to the existing glasshouses will take place at the same time.
+Despite the loss of the original Vinery glasshouse, some of the historic vines still remain, and these are being regrown in the new building.